Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 ![image](https://github.com/user-attachments/assets/29aa6c34-9130-4316-925d-41c21857218b)

-* This data is from the test set, which the code will use as a reference when training on the other unknown data.
+* This data is from the test set
+* The testing set consists of data that is not used during training.
+It acts as a reference to evaluate the model's performance.
+These molecules have known cancerous or non-cancerous properties, allowing you to measure how accurately the model can make predictions based on the patterns it learned.
+By keeping this data separate, we prevent the model from simply memorizing the training data, ensuring it can generalize to new, unseen examples.

   &nbsp;
   &nbsp;